COMPARISON

 Sportmonks: 2,200+ Leagues

-TheStatsAPI covers 1,196 competitions with data on 84,000+ players and over 20 years of historical records.
-That includes every major league and cup competition worldwide - the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, MLS, Champions League, Copa Libertadores, and hundreds more.
+TheStatsAPI covers 80 competitions by default, with access to up to 1,196 available on request.
+The dataset includes 84,000+ players and 10 years of historical records.
+That includes every major league and cup competition worldwide - the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, MLS, Champions League, Copa Libertadores, and hundreds more available on request.

 Here is the practical question: how many leagues does your project actually need?
 Most developers building fantasy apps, dashboards, content tools, or analytics platforms use 5 to 20 leagues.
 For those projects, both APIs have you covered.
 The difference in raw league count only matters if you need the long tail of obscure or lower-division competitions.